 4. I am registered with the Information Commissioner’s Office

-5. Lucy Meade North Birmingham Counselling Service (NBCS) 31 Rowan Road Sutton Coldfield Birmingham B72 1NW email Info@NBCS.uk
+5. Lucy Meade North Birmingham Counselling Service (NBCS) 42A High Street, Sutton Coldfield, B72 1UJ email [email protected]

 6. The GDPR states that there must be a lawful basis for processing your personal data.
 There are different lawful bases depending on the stage at which you data is being processed which are explained below

-7. If you have therapy with one of the counsellors at NBCS and it has now ended, we will use legitimate interest as a lawful basis for holding and using your personal information.
+7. If you have therapy with one of the counsellors at NBCS and it has now ended, the counsellor will use legitimate interest as a lawful basis for holding and using your personal information.

 8. If you are currently having therapy or if you are in contact with one of the counsellors at NBCS to consider therapy, your personal data will be processed where it is necessary for the performance of contact.

-9. The GDPR makes sure that we look after any sensitive personal information that you may disclose to one of our counsellors, appropriately.
+9. The GDPR makes sure that the individual will look after any sensitive personal information that you may disclose to the counsellors, appropriately.
 This type of information is called special category information.
 The lawful basis for processing any special categories of personal information is that it is on the provision of health treatment (in this case counselling) and necessary for a contract with a health professional (in this case a contract between yourself and a counsellor at NBCS)

 10. When you contact a counsellor at NBCS with an enquiry for counselling services, your information will be collected to satisfy the enquiry.
 This will include